data1010/data1010.github.io/project.md

 ## Project

-This course includes one project, which will be due on Saturday, November 21st at midnight.
+This course includes one project, which will be due on TBD.
 You will create your project as a blog post and submit it via URL.

 ### Content